 Formby Red Squirrel Walk

-One of the most satisfying winter walks is the Red Squirrel Walk around the beautiful woodlands surrounding Formby.
+One of the most satisfying winter walks is the Red Squirrel trail around the beautiful woodlands surrounding Formby.

-You can follow this well signposted trail and look out for the growing population of red squirrels foraging in the snow!
+You can follow this well signposted walk and look out for the growing population of red squirrels foraging in the snow!

 This walk usually takes around an hour, but if you’d prefer to extend it, there are plenty of routes that will take you further afield.